-Home > Wellness Resources > Health Library > Sexual Orientation
+Home > Be Healthy > Health Library > Sexual Orientation

 Sexual orientation means how you are attracted romantically and sexually to other people.
 There are different kinds of sexual orientation.
-A person can be:
+For example, a person may be:

 For more information, see the topics: